shbn/memoryGame/readme.txt

 Installation
 -------------

 1. Unzip the zip folder and upload to a webserver directory.
-Follw same folder structure.
+Follow same folder structure.

 2. Create a database and import/execute mysql schema file (memorygame.sql).